 If we freelance, it's easy to fall into the trap of doing everything.
 We don't want to miss out on any paid projects, so we list a load of services but then risk spreading ourselves too thinly.
 What if we could be more focused?
 Would we benefit from going niche?

 Graphic designer Mike Hindle seems to think so: "A big one for me this year has been to narrow down my creative styles a little.
-Whilst still varied enough to keep things fresh and fun, it was simply too all over the shop previously.
+While still varied enough to keep things fresh and fun; it was simply too all over the shop previously.
 The responses and interactions have been very positive as a result."

 Accept that progress can take time but perseverance counts

 We all find ourselves juggling projects.
 And that can prove a struggle.
-During busier times, creative Amy Kilner says: "Just focus on one thing, not 20!
-For me personally it actually helps me be more creative and productive so I can switch off when I need to.
-I actually learnt this from a book called 'The One Thing' which is recommended."
+During busier times, creative Amy Kilner says: "Focus on one thing, not 20!
+For me, it helps me be more creative and productive so I can switch off when I need to.
+I learnt this from a book called 'The One Thing', which is recommended."